 Note that when the program executes a

-receive, that fiber blocks and execution continues with the other fiber.
+receive, the current fiber blocks and execution continues with the other fiber.
 When

-send is executed, execution continues with the fiber that was waiting on that channel.
+channel.send(2) does cause the fiber to block because the channel (which has a size of 1 by default) is full, so execution continues with the fiber that was waiting on that channel.

 Here we are sending literal values, but the spawned fiber might compute this value by, for example, reading a file, or getting it from a socket.
 When this fiber will have to wait for I/O, other fibers will be able to continue executing code until I/O is ready, and finally when the value is ready and sent through the channel, the main fiber will receive it.
 For example: